37Rb/godot-overhead-car-2d/README.md

 # Overhead Car Body 2D for Godot 4

-Adds a class called OverheadCar2D to Godot 4 that implements reasonbly good car physics.
+Adds a class called OverheadCar2D to Godot 4 that implements reasonably good car physics.
 It's the car solution described [here](http://kidscancode.org/godot_recipes/3.x/2d/car_steering/) and [here](https://engineeringdotnet.blogspot.com/2010/04/simple-2d-car-physics-in-games.html) but adapted for Godot 4 and shared so it can be easily reused.
 It extends [CharacterBody2D](https://docs.godotengine.org/en/stable/classes/class_characterbody2d.html).

 ## How To Use It